apache/age-website/docs/functions/aggregate_functions.md

 $$) as (friend_of_friends_distinct agtype, friend_of_friends agtype);
 ```

-Both B and C know D and thus D will get counted twice when not using DISTINCT
+Both B and C know D and thus D will get counted twice when not using DISTINCT.

 Result:
 <table>